How to block access to a website and keep it from being indexed

 You could also opt to password protect your site from anyone trying to access it.
 This is the second most secure option and is best for people with changing IPs or accessing the site from various locations without a VPN.
 Here’s how to password protect any folder with Plesk.

-The third most secure method of accomplishing this is to use an under construction plugin that blocks access to the site to any user not logged in to your website admin.
-This prevents access to all pages of the site (posts, and custom post types included) unless the visitor is logged in.
-By default most of these plugins require the admin role, though that can be changed in the settings.
+The third most secure method of accomplishing this is to use a maintenance plugin that blocks access to the site to any user not logged in to your website admin.
+This prevents access to the entire site unless the visitor is logged in.
+Here’s how to do that with common web applications:

-If your web app doesn’t provide the option to disallow access to the admin or block search engines from within its settings or a plugin, you can do it manually!
+If not using WordPress and your web app doesn’t provide the option to block search engines either built-in or with a plugin/module/extension, you can do it manually!
 Here’s how:

 More info on how robots.txt works here.